dortania/oc-laptop-guide-legacy/battery-power-management/correcting-sleep-problems.md

 ## Patching To Correct Sleep Issues

-The good news is that you can probably correct all of these issues with a single CLOVER configuration change and SSDT hotpatch from Rehabman!
+The good news is that you can probably correct all of these issues with a single OpenCore configuration change and SSDT hotpatch from Rehabman!
 Determine which patch you need by inspecting your DSDT and matching the methods to the patches below.

 ### Patch Method \#1 \(GPRW,2,N\)